eclipse-openj9/openj9-docs/docs/xgcsplitheap.md

 # -Xgc:splitheap

-**(Windows<sup>&trade;</sup> 32-bit only)**
+**(Windows&trade; 32-bit only)**

-By default, the VM uses a contiguous Java<sup>&trade;</sup> heap to store Java objects.
+By default, the VM uses a contiguous Java&trade; heap to store Java objects.
 However, on Windows 32-bit systems, there are restrictions in the 32-bit memory space that prevents a porocess accessing more than 2GB of memory, even if there is more memory available.
 To increase the maximum allocatable heap size, OpenJ9 can split the heap, allowing memory use up to the 4GB limit.

-<i class="fa fa-exclamation-triangle" aria-hidden="true"></i><span class="sr-only">Restrictions</span> **Restrictions:**
+<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restrictions:**

 - A split heap forces the Garbage Collector to use the `gencon` policy and allocates the new and old areas of the generational Java heap in separate areas of memory.
 Resizing of the new and old memory areas is disabled.
 - ![Start of content that applies only to Java 8 (LTS)](cr/java8.png) This option can be used only with Java SE version 8 runtime environments. ![End of content that applies only to Java 8 (LTS)](cr/java_close_lts.png) This option is deprecated in Version 8 and will be removed from future versions.